-Make sure your property meets the minimum energy efficiency standards 2018 and arrange to have an Energy Performance Certificates renewed for just £69 inc vat today.
+Make sure your property meets the Minimum Energy Efficiency Standards 2018 and arrange to renew your Energy Performance Certificate today for just £69 inc. VAT.